Bloomberg Philanthropies Highlights Urban Innovation Trends in Europe’s Cities

 The full report can be accessed here: http://bloombg.org/LSEMayorsChallengeReport

 About LSE Cities

-LSE Cities is an international centre at the London School of Economics and Political Science that carries out research, education and outreach activities in London and abroad.
-Its mission is to study how people and cities interact in a rapidly urbanising world, focusing on how the design of cities impacts on society, culture and the environment.
-Through research, conferences, teaching and projects, the centre aims to shape new thinking and practice on how to make cities fairer and more sustainable for the next generation of urban dwellers, who will make up 70% of the global population by 2050.
+LSE Cities is an international center at the London School of Economics and Political Science that carries out research, education and outreach activities in London and abroad.
+Its mission is to study how people and cities interact in a rapidly urbanizing world, focusing on how the design of cities impacts on society, culture and the environment.
+Through research, conferences, teaching and projects, the center aims to shape new thinking and practice on how to make cities fairer and more sustainable for the next generation of urban dwellers, who will make up 70% of the global population by 2050.
 Twitter @LSECities

 About Bloomberg Philanthropies